sirchuck/site_works/README.md

     Notice: When you choose to get sample code, at the bottom I provided a bit of a framework cheat sheet for you.
     You would not generally use the MVC this way, but I wanted to keep it all contained within the Modual in case you want to remove it completely without hanving to hunt down javascript files and css files.

+# CSS
+    If you write the word asset_url in your parsable CSS code in the dev folder, the system will swap that out with The current http or https://subdomain.domain.tld/assetfolder url. in css add a slash and the rest of your path.
+    Or, if you are using the systems public folder you can get to your files just starting with a /assets/path.

 # Main Feature: Multi-Language Handling
     The selling point of this framework for some developers will be the easy way to handle sites that need multipul langauges.